-Firmware Description Actions Firmware Update Utility that allows the updating of the controller's firmware using: 1.
-DOS utility for major and minor updates (e.g. major, 2.32. xx to 2.33.xx) or 2.
-StorCon for minor updates (e.g. minor, 2.32.xy to 2.32.xz).
-Is accessed via DOS utility.
-Is accessed via the Storage Console during boot up (<ctrl>+<g>) or from within the host OS menu Advanced Setup → Configure Controller → Firmware Update.</g></ctrl> Firmware Recovery This utility allows the recovery of corrupted firmware or reprogramming of entire Flash code.
-Requires that the user set the controller's J1B1 jumper to Reset/ Firmware Recovery mode and the use of the DOS firmware recovery utility.
+Firmware Description Actions Firmware Update Utility that allows the updating of the controller's firmware using: DOS utility for major updates (e.g. major, 2.32.xx to 2.33.xx) or StorCon for minor updates (e.g. minor, 2.32.xx to 2.32.yz).
+Is accessed via DOS utility Is accessed via the Storage Console during boot up ( <ctrl>+<g>) or from within the host OS menu Advanced Setup -&gt; Configure Controller -&gt; Firmware Update</g></ctrl> Firmware Recovery Utility to recover from corrupted firmware.
+Requires that the controller's J4 jumper be placed in the Reset/Firmware Recovery mode and the use of the DOS-based firmware recovery utility.